robertkoszegi/fm-win-devtools/README.md

 An AutoHotkey project to implement a comprehensive set of convenient keyboard shortcuts and functionality fixes for the FileMaker development environment on Windows.<br>
 <br>
-Edit as you wish for fit your preferences.
+Edit as you wish to fit your preferences.
 Please reach out if you have any suggestions.
 <br>
 More complex features and function templates to come.